Hunt4code/Work/Google-Kaggle-AI-Agent-Workshop/README.md

 # 🤖 Google | Kaggle AI Agent Workshop Repository

-This repository hosts the materials, code, and resources from the **[Your Specific Title Here, e.g., Building Production-Ready AI Agents]** Workshop, a comprehensive 5-day program focused on the architecture, development, and deployment of modern AI agents.
+This repository hosts the materials, code, and resources from the **Google | Kaggle AI Agent Workshop** Workshop, a comprehensive 5-day program focused on the architecture, development, and deployment of modern AI agents.

 ## 🌟 Workshop Overview